peterjurich/technicalwriting/notes/git and github for writers.md

 Sometimes you want to label a commit as special, most commonly bc it is part of a release.
 Then if there's a problem, they can be easily found.

 Usually a name & description

+# Pull

+Version control lets multiple ppl work on a file at once, but each person has their own copy.
+You can then control how each of those separate changes are incorporated.

+## How pull handles changes?
+1. Remote file does not change
+2. Remote file changes, local file hasn't changed
+3. Both remote and local file change

+##How does a merge happen?
+Does line-by-line comparison.
+If a line has changed either locally and remotely, then turns up the changed version.

+If a line has changed both locally and remotely, the this is called a conflict.

+##Conflict
+Git doesn't have enough info to tell which change is correct, so it notifies you of the conflict.

+Will put both old and new lines in < and > signs.
+It's writer's job to merge text and delete these symbols.
+Then tell Git that the conflict is resolved.

+Git can only merge text files, not binary files like pictures.
+Those must be edited in whatever software you'd use to edit those.